STOmics/SDAS/README.md

-# SDAS: Stereo-seq Data Analysis Solution
+SDAS: Stereo-seq Data Analysis Solution
-SDAS software is a comprehensive bioinformatics toolkit designed for the analysis of Stereo-seq transcriptomic data, covering all key steps in data interpretation.
+SDAS software is a comprehensive bioinformatics toolkit designed for the analysis of Stereo-seq transcriptomic data and scRNA-seq data, covering all key steps in data interpretation.
 ## Features
 9 Functional Modules with 14 Algorithms